A Jedi's Fight - A Star Wars Fan Fiction Story

 "I understand, that the Tychorion won't interfere with your plans on Palomintar Four.
 We will only survey the Palomintar System to make sure that admiral Vestor won't transport his troops and land on the planet."

-"That's right, general.
+"That's right, Crix.
 It's a pity that the Tychorion will be the only space ship in the system.
 I fear that admiral Vestor won't be impressed."

 "What are your plans, Leia?"

 "I want to make contact with the Millennium Falcon as soon as possible, general.
 Han must have reached the Palomintar System during my stay on Na'ctaMagh'Ba.
+The Falcon would remain in orbit around Palomintar Four.
 If possible I want to get on board our ship and see if we can find a way to get to my brother."

 "Is there anything known about your brother's plans?"

-"If we have reached the Palomintar System, Leia, can you contact the Falcon.
-She can board the Tychorion, so you will be able to jump ship."
+"If we have reached the Palomintar System, Leia, you already said you wanted to contact Han Solo.
+Ask him to board the Tychorion, so you will be able to jump ship."

 "I have been thinking about that possibility too, general.
 I would be a relief to me, if I could get on Myr again to help my brother.
 I haven't heard of him since Liane has told him that the residence on Na'ctaMagh'Ba was under attack."

-The PA-system of the Tychorion warned that the ship was going make the jump into hyperspace within one minute.
-Madine and Leia fasted their safety webbing to absorb the reaction.
+The PA-system of the Tychorion warned that the ship was going make the jump into hyperspace within thirty seconds.
+Madine and Leia fastened their safety webbing to absorb the reaction.
 In silence that waited, listening to the mechanical voice with the countdown.

 divider